Max Muncy Player Props: Dodgers vs. Royals

 Max Muncy At The Plate

-- Muncy has an RBI in 27 of 64 games this season, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in six contests.
+- Muncy has driven in a run in 27 games this year (41.5%), including nine games with more than one RBI (13.8%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.